"Amanda's approach is refreshingly real.... The result is well crafted, honest and captivating art." -Carolyn Kruse, WKLB 102.5 Boston

 With both main stage and side stage appearances, she'd had the opportunity to share stages and bills with Steven Tyler (of Aerosmith), Hunter Hayes, Hawthorne Heights, Jason Lancaster (of Mayday Parade), Train, Natasha Bedingfield, Hall & Oates, REO Speedwagon, Imagine Dragons, Styx, Rob Thomas, and more.
 She's also performed for NASCAR at the NH Motor Speedway, and a national anthem performance in 2014 televised live on ESPN.
 The acoustic versions of her songs "Elephant in the Room" and "Bad News" made the Grammy Nomination Ballot in 2016.

 Writing songs both for her own artistry and for other artists' projects, McCarthy was described by one of her earliest mentors as "a storyteller compelled to speak the truth" and she has held that promise true ever since.
-Blending the pop/rock spirit of Michelle Branch with the country-but-not-COUNTRY cadence of Kacey Musgraves, her debut full-length album "Road Trip" was released in 2019 to high acclaim.
-She has released four new singles since relocating to Nashville.
+Blending the pop/rock spirit of Michelle Branch with the country-but-not-COUNTRY cadence of Kacey Musgraves, her debut full-length album "Road Trip" was released in 2019 to high acclaim, followed by several singles since moving to Nashville.
+She is currently crafting a new EP and sophomore full-length.